• Skip to main content

 László Polgár

 Men had dominated the world of chess for centuries, but the Polgár girls were about to change things.
-In 1973 at age four, Zsuzsa won her first competition and by age fifteen was ranked one of the top women chess players in the world.
-Later she became the first woman to be awarded the title of Grandmaster via the same path that all previous male awardees are required to take.
+In 1973, at age four, Zsuzsa won her first competition, and by age fifteen, she was ranked as one of the top women chess players in the world.
+Later, she became the first woman to be awarded the title of Grandmaster via the same path that all previous male awardees are required to take.

 Third daughter Judit became a Grandmaster at age fifteen, making her the youngest person ever to be awarded the accolade.
-The middle girl, Sofia, although gaining enough points to secure the award, was never granted Grandmaster status which some suggested was for political reasons.
-However, her achievements were nonetheless impressive, having been ranked sixth best female chess player in the world.
+The middle girl, Sofia, although gaining enough points to secure the award, was never granted Grandmaster status, which some suggested was for political reasons.
+However, her achievements were nonetheless impressive, having been ranked the sixth-best female chess player in the world.

-László and Klara Polgár’s experiment was by all external measures a success.
-Although, you might suggest at what cost to their three girls?
-Reports from the girls in subsequent years suggest that their learning and practice was fun.
-They say they were curious about chess and chose to play it — never forced.
+László and Klara Polgár’s experiment was a success by all external measures.
+However, you might suggest at what cost to their three girls?
+Reports from the girls in subsequent years suggest that their learning and practice were fun.
+They say they were curious about chess and chose to play it, they were never forced.
 And they spoke of a “very special atmosphere” in their home.

 “In the beginning, it was a game.
 Later, chess for me became a sport, an art, a science, everything together.
 I was very focused on chess and happy with that world.
 I was not the rebelling and going out type, I was happy that at home we were a closed circle and then we went out playing chess and saw the world.”